JenniferKiesler/01-code-refactor/README.md

 ## Description

 This website was refactored to make it more accessible.

+User Story

+As a marketing agency, I want a codebase that follows accessibilty standards so that our own site is optimized for search engines.

+Acceptance Criteria

-It meets the following accessibility standards:
+It meets the following accessibility standards that this assignment required:
 -   The source code has semantic HTML elements
 -   The HTML elements follow a logical structure independent of styling and positioning
 -   Images have accessible alt attributes